For Business Owners Building Something Bigger & Creating A Lasting Financial Legacy

 No. This work is best suited to business owners with meaningful financial complexity, material decisions to make, or a genuine need to correct, strengthen, or redesign part of their affairs.

 It is not intended if you have basic compliance needs, or businesses with very little structural, tax, or commercial complexity.
-If you're annual revenue is under $800,000 per annum and you have no plans for growth or expansion, then you are best speaking with your existing accountant for alternative solutions.
+If your annual revenue is under $800,000 per annum and you have no plans for growth or expansion, then you are best speaking with your existing accountant for alternative solutions.

 What does “implementation” actually involve?